sanmcc/group-project-1/README.md

-# group-project-1 - KATZ 'N' DAWGZ
+# Group-Project-1 - KATZ 'N' DAWGZ

 A battle for the ages to settle once and for all who the winner is.
-Cats or dogs.
+Cats🐈 or dogs🐕.
 Pit your adorable weapons of choice against each other to set forth a cacophony of mayhem where only the strongest will survive.

 ## You're the Hero

 Select among a wide variety of fighters to pit against each other in the pit.

-## Experience Cutting Edge Graphics
+## Experience Cutting Edge Graphics & Design

 The Foundation CSS framework brings the action directly from the screen to your brain!